November 22, 2009 at 8:39 am

-Chardonnay.
+- Chardonnay.
 A perennial crowd favorite; just don’t try to pair a highly-oaked Chardonnay with turkey.
 Ask the wine store clerk for a non-oaked or lightly-oaked wine.

-Gewürtztraminer.
+- Gewürtztraminer.
 One of our favorites, this fruity, spicy wine complements smoked turkey and other bold flavors.

-Pinot Blanc.
+- Pinot Blanc.
 This lesser-known but charming dry white wine has broad appeal.

-Riesling.
+- Riesling.
 Not the classic sweeter-style Alsatian or German Rieslings that pair so well with foie gras, American Rieslings are dry-vinified.

-Beaujolais.
+- Beaujolais.
 This French wine is a favorite among those who like lots of jammy fruit.
 While regular Beaujolais ages in barrels before its release, 10 days or so before every Thanksgiving, Beaujolais Nouveau—the unaged, fresh wine—arrives in the United States.
 It’s very light and fruity.
 Read more about it.

-Pinot Noir.
+- Pinot Noir.
 Our personal favorite and the top choice for Thanksgiving wines, based on a survey by readers of Wine Spectator.
 This medium-bodied wine pairs well with white meat, dark meat, and all of the dishes.

-Zinfandel.
+- Zinfandel.
 Many wine connoisseurs serve this wine with their turkey—an American grape for the quintessential American holiday.
 It’s the most full-bodied and richest of the wines on our list.

-What to serve with dessert?
 See our chart on wine and dessert pairings.